-IVOA searchable registries must implement the KeywordSearch(String words, Boolean orValue) method, which has two required parameters:
+IVOA searchable registries must implement the KeywordSearch(String words, Boolean orValue) method, which requires has two parameters:

-- String words: The first parameter is a parameter of type xs:string that consists of one or more words separated by whitespace characters.
-The characters that qualify as whitespace are the same as in XML: space (x20), tab (x9), line feed (xA), and carriage return (xD). - Boolean orValues: The second parameter is of type xs:boolean which determines the logical operand to be applied.
-Either an "AND" or an "OR" operand can be applied when querying with more than one word.
+- String words: The first parameter is a parameter of type xs:string that consists of at least one or more words separated by whitespace characters.
+The characters that qualify as whitespace are the same as in XML: space (x20), tab (x9), line feed (xA), and carriage return (xD). - Boolean orValues: The second parameter is of type xs:boolean which determines whether a logical "OR" operand or "AND" is applied when querying with more than one word.
 If this parameter has a TRUE value, then any of the words must appear in the resource description in order for the resource to be returned.
-If this parameter is FALSE, then all of the words must appear in the resource record in order for the record to be returned.
+If the second parameter is FALSE, then all of the words must appear in the resource record in order for the record to be returned.